gmflau/redis-enterprise-gke-kf-istio-egress-gateway/README.md

 For example:
 https://rec-ui.34.136.118.158.nip.io:443
 ```
 Log in using demo@redislabs.com and the password collected above to view the cluster information in CM.
-You can then navigate to the Redis Enterprise Cluster nodes page by click on the **nodes" tab as follows:
+You can then navigate to the Redis Enterprise Cluster nodes page by click on the **nodes** tab as follows:
 ![REC nodes page](./img/rec_nodes.png)